SofiyahElemide/LemmyFee/README.md

-- 👋 Hi there, I’m @LemmyFee
+- 👋 Hi there, I’m Sofiyah Elemide
-- 👀 I’m interested in Data Science and Artificial Intelligence
+- 👀 I’m interested in Data Analytics and Machine Learning
-- 🌱 I’m currently learning Data Science on Udemy
+- 🌱 I’m currently learning Data Analytics and AWS Machine Learning on Udacity
-- 💞️ I’m looking to collaborate on available data science projects
+- 💞️ I’m looking to collaborate on available data analytics projects
 - 📫 How to reach me eniolaelemide@gmail.com

 <!---